danielparks/htmlize/README.md

 ### `unescape_attribute(string) -> string`

-This follows the [official WHATWG algorithm] for expanding entities found in the value of an attribute.
+This follows the [official WHATWG spec] for expanding entities found in the value of an attribute.

 The only difference is in how this handles named entities without a trailing